-- 1. Minimum tillage and soil disturbance - Permanent organic soil cover (Crop residue, cover crops or mulch) - 3.
-Diversification of crop species (Crop rotation and intercropping) - 4.
+- 1. Minimum tillage and soil disturbance - 2.
+Permanent organic soil cover (crop residue, cover crops or mulch) - Diversification of crop species (crop rotation and intercropping) - 4.
 Living roots in the soil as long as possible throughout the year - 5.
-Animal integration (COVERGRAZETM)
+Animal integration (COVERGRAZE[TM])

 Cover crops play a large role in RA practices all around the world.
 It can contribute to all the principles above.
 Its roots biologically provide tillage where mechanical tillage is not an option due to minimum tillage being practiced.
 Therefore, cover crops provide a sustainable alternative to increase infiltration and aeration without damaging the soil in the process.
 Cover crops can also produce large amounts of biomass that serves as an organic soil cover.
 Diversity is very important seeing that it stimulates larger microbial populations.
-Cover crops can also be used to increase diversity of a crop rotation system.
+Cover crops can also be used to increase the diversity in a crop rotation system.